Masco (MAS)

 nullAI Analysis | Feedback

-Jonathon J. Nudi, President and Chief Executive Officer
+Jonathon Nudi President and Chief Executive Officer (effective July 7, 2025)

-Richard Westenberg was appointed Vice President, Chief Financial Officer of Masco in October 2023, and assumed the role of Treasurer in April 2024.
-He oversees Masco's Corporate Development and Information Technology Departments.
-With over 25 years of experience, including nearly 15 years leading global finance organizations, Mr. Westenberg previously served as Vice President and Chief Financial Officer of General Motors North America, overseeing financial management for that approximately $125 billion segment.
-He also served as Vice President, Finance and Chief Financial Officer of SAIC-General Motors, a joint venture in China.
+Richard Westenberg was appointed Vice President, Chief Financial Officer of Masco Corporation in October 2023, and assumed the role of Treasurer in April 2024.
+He is also responsible for Masco's Corporate Development and Information Technology Departments.
+Westenberg has over 25 years of experience, including nearly 15 years leading global finance organizations.
+Before joining Masco, he served as Vice President and Chief Financial Officer of General Motors North America, overseeing the financial management of this approximately $125 billion segment.
+He also held the position of Vice President, Finance and Chief Financial Officer of SAIC-General Motors, a $30 billion joint venture in China.
+His tenure at General Motors included roles such as Corporate Treasurer and head of Corporate Financial Planning and Analysis.
+Westenberg holds an M.B.A. from the University of Chicago, Booth School of Business, a Bachelor of Business Administration from the University of Notre Dame, and is a Certified Public Accountant.

 AI Analysis | Feedback